jhanshi1/Face_Recognition/README.md

 Press q to exit any live mode.

 ## Models
--LBPH: Classical texture-based face recognition baseline.
+- LBPH: Classical texture-based face recognition baseline.
--FaceNet: Pretrained deep face embeddings with cosine similarity matching.
+- FaceNet: Pretrained deep face embeddings with cosine similarity matching.
--Ensemble: FaceNet-first decision strategy with LBPH as a secondary consistency check.
+- Ensemble: FaceNet-first decision strategy with LBPH as a secondary consistency check.

 ## Notes
--Face images are not included in this repository for privacy reasons.
+- Face images are not included in this repository for privacy reasons.
--Thresholds are selected empirically using validation data.
+- Thresholds are selected empirically using validation data.
--Designed for small datasets with limited samples per identity.
+- Designed for small datasets with limited samples per identity.